3 Types of Colostomy Surgery (and Stoma Sites On the Stomach)

-Colostomy surgery is a procedure whereby a section of the colon is diverted, and attached to an opening, that opens out through the abdominal wall.
+Colostomy surgery is a procedure whereby a section of the colon is diverted and attached to an opening, that opens out through the abdominal wall.
 This opening is known as a stoma.

-The colostomy’s function is that of a natural bowel movement, though through surgery, there has become less of it.
+The colostomy’s function is that of a natural bowel movement, though, through surgery, there has become less of it.
 The only difference is having a bowel movement from the stoma opening made in the abdomen.

-Reversible or Irreversible Surgery?
+Reversible or Irreversible Colostomy?

 Colostomy surgical procedures can be temporary (reversible), or permanent (irreversible).
 Some stomas are large while others are small.
 You will find some on the left side of the abdomen, the right side or, in the middle.

-A colostomy bag (pouch) is usually attached to the stoma to collect waste products, such as stools, that under normal circumstances, pass through the colon and out of the rectum and anus (back passage).
+A colostomy bag (pouch) is usually attached to the stoma to collect waste products, such as stool that under normal circumstances, pass through the colon and out of the rectum and anus (back passage).

 A patient's doctor is the one who will know the right type of colostomy that is needed, while taking into consideration the patient's condition, the kind of trauma and the progression of an existing disease, among all other factors.